-A facelift is a surgical procedure to improve visible signs of aging in the face and neck.
-A facelift can treat the following signs of aging:
+Through facelift surgery, it is possible to improve visible signs of ageing in the neck and face.
+A facelift can help to address issues such as:

 - Sagging of the facial skin, particularly in the mid-face